-Heather is a third-year undergrad pursuing an English Honours degree with a minor in Fine Arts.
+Heather is a fourth-year undergrad pursuing an English Honours degree with a minor in Fine Arts.
 Her dual passions for creative writing and acrylic painting have led her to explore the integration of art and literature.
-Last year, she held the position of Associate Art & Design Editor, and she is currently serving as the Editor-in-Chief of [spaces] Vol. 12.
-Her short story titled “The Donation” was published in [spaces] Vol. 11.
-She plans to complete her Masters degree in English and make creative writing a lifelong pursuit.
+In 2016, she held the position of Associate Art & Design Editor, and in 2017 she served as the Editor-in-Chief of [spaces] Literary Journal.
+She is currently serving as the Co-Editor-in-Chief of [spaces] for volume thirteen.
+Her short story titled “The Donation” was published in Volume 11 of [spaces], and her flash fiction piece titled “Negative Space” was published in Volume 12.
+She plans to complete her Master’s degree in English and make creative writing a lifelong pursuit.

 Meilani is a fourth-year Applied Linguistics major and Theatre minor.
 She craves cross-cultural experiences for the thrill of new challenges, unexpected conversations with strangers, good food, and inspiration for her writing.
 She writes poetry mostly, and some plays and short fiction.
 Her poetry publishing credits include “first world” and “pneuma” in [spaces] 12 and “alley” in [spaces]Vol. 11.
 Before coming to TWU, she studied at Baptist Theological Seminary in Singapore.
 In the future she hopes to serve with Wycliffe Bible Translators, doing language & ethno arts development.